Fibromyalgia Disability Claims Across the Country

 Disability insurance companies push back on these types of claims, even if your doctor fully supports your disability.
 Your best chance of getting approved is to have lab work, doctors’ opinions, medical records, and letters from friends and family sent in with your claim.

 Your disability insurance company may deny or terminate your disability claim and state your symptoms are subjective.
 This means that the chronic, widespread pain and fatigue cannot be proven by a test.
 It is common for people with CFS or fibro to self-report symptoms to doctors.
 Also, since symptoms may vary, your insurance company might approve the claim initially.
-Then they may terminate your disability benefits when you are having less flare ups.
+Then they may terminate your disability benefits when you are having fewer flare-ups.
 Their doctors will conduct a paper-based review of your record and, without ever examining you in person, decide whether or not you are disabled.

 ERISA, the federal law that governs many types of disability insurance, has specific rules for filing an appeal or lawsuit.
 ERISA mandates you first appeal to your disability insurance company before you can file a lawsuit in court.